Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Conclusions

-\paragraph{Gather Phase:} During this stage, the current best states from each document's MCTS tree are \textit{gathered} together and distributed to every MCTS tree for reward calculation.
-This is important to \begin{enumerate*} \item[(i)] Estimate rewards for each expanded state, \& \item[(ii)] Generate new insights for further node expansion \end{enumerate*}.
+\paragraph{Gather Phase:} The current best states from each document's MCTS tree are \textit{gathered} and distributed to every tree, enabling (i) reward estimation for each expanded state and (ii) new insight generation for further expansion.